 These activities are largely meant to increase cohesion across Engineering.

 Facilitators are selected through nominations and interviews according to team needs.
 While there is no additional compensation for being a facilitator, it’s an opportunity to help make team members’ time at 18F great.
-The facilitator checklist is useful for facilitators who have a new employee coming on board their team.
+Reach out to the Onboarding Lead, Keith Wilson, for the facilitator checklist.

 The Engineering Supervisors are responsible for the direct supervision of a set of engineers.
 Duties include hiring, on-boarding, project staffing, mentoring, training, supervision, and off-boarding of those engineers.
 Supervisors conduct the mid-year and end of year performance evaluations for the engineers reporting to them, with help from the Facilitators.
 Supervisors do other HR functions such as approving SF-182s, telework agreements, ALOHA requests, and the like.
 Supervisors delegate some duties to the Facilitators, but remain ultimately responsible for the engineers reporting to them.
 Supervisors work together with Facilitators to ensure that the engineers are succeeding, growing, and producing quality work, and that the chapter has a positive and inclusive culture.